teburke111/battleship/README.md

   - `CMD ["node", "index.js"]`
     - Runs the main backend server file.

-- Running `docker compose up --build` runs the React frontend and Node.js backend in separate containers with mapped ports, allowing them to communicate internally and be accessed externally from a browser.
+- Running `startup.sh` starts the entire application automatically by executing `docker compose up --build`.
+Instead of building everything locally, the system pulls prebuilt Docker images from Docker Hub and uses them to create and run the React frontend and Node.js backend in separate containers.
+These containers have their ports mapped so they can communicate internally through Docker networking while still being accessible externally through a web browser.

 ---